-Welding Procedure Specification (WPS) is a vital document in welding operations that outlines the specific welding procedures to be followed for a particular welding job.
+Welding Procedure Specification is a vital document in WPS welding operations that outlines the specific welding procedures to be followed for a particular welding job.
 The WPS serves as a guide for welders, supervisors, inspectors, and quality control personnel in ensuring that welding is performed consistently and to the required standard.

-A WPS is typically developed by a welding engineer or qualified welding personnel, who evaluates the welding requirements and prepares a comprehensive document that provides a clear and concise procedure to follow.
+A WPS is typically developed by a welding engineer or qualified welding personnel, who evaluates the welding requirements for WPS welding and prepares a comprehensive document that provides a clear and concise procedure to follow.
 The WPS includes information on the type of welding process, such as Shielded Metal Arc Welding (SMAW), Gas Tungsten Arc Welding (GTAW), Gas Metal Arc Welding (GMAW), or Flux-Cored Arc Welding (FCAW), and the specific parameters that must be followed for each process.

 What is a Prequalified Welding Procedure Specification?

-Prequalified WPSs are typically used for relatively simple welding tasks that have been proven to be reliable and effective over time.
+Prequalified WPSs are typically used for relatively simple WPS welding tasks that have been proven to be reliable and effective over time.
 This can include processes like shielded metal arc welding (SMAW), gas tungsten arc welding (GTAW), and gas metal arc welding (GMAW).

 Some Other Welding Procedures